Keparoo/coffee-shop/README.md

 The `--reload` flag will detect file changes and restart the backend server automatically.

+## API Reference

+### Getting Started
+* Base URL: This application is hosted locally.
+The backend is hosted at `http://127.0.0.1:5000/`
+* Authentication: This application currently does not require authentication or API keys

+### Error Handling

+Errors are returned as a JSON object.

+    {
+        "success": False,
+        "error": 404,
+        "message": "resource not found"
+    }

+The API currently returns three classes of errors:

+* 400 – bad request
+* 401 - unauthorized
+* 404 – resource not found
+* 422 – unprocessable

+---
+### API Endpoints

+#### GET /drinks
+returns:
+`{"success": True, "drinks": drinks}` where drinks is the list of drinks
+#### GET /drinks-detail
+returns:
+`{"success": True, "drinks": drinks}` where drinks is a detailed list of drinks
+#### POST /drinks
+returns:
+`{"success": True, "drinks": drink}` where drink an array containing only the newly created drink
+#### PATCH /drinks/<int: id>
+returns:
+`{"success": True, "drinks": drink}` where drink an array containing only the updated drink
+#### DELETE /drinks/<int: id>
+returns:
+`{"success": True, "drinks": drink}` where drink an array containing only the updated drink

+---
 ### Testing

 Tests are contained in the `/backend/udacity-fsnd-udaspicelatte.postman_collection.json` file.